Bengt Gabrielsson Oxenstierna: Career

 Oxenstierna generally supported closer relations between Sweden and the Holy Roman Empire, placing him in opposition to the pro-French faction headed by Magnus de la Gardie.
 When Charles X died in 1660, his son Charles XI of Sweden was four years old and ruled through a regency; Oxenstierna was sidelined by De la Gardie and served as governor-general of Livonia from 1662 to 1666.

 He recovered some influence when Charles XI attained his majority in 1672 and was ambassador to Austria from 1674 to 1676.
 While there, he presented a 'Memorial' or paper to Emperor Leopold titled The case of the persecuted and oppressed Protestants in some parts of Germany and Hungary, which was later published in London.
 During the 1675 to 1679 Scanian War, most of Swedish Pomerania was captured by Brandenburg-Prussia and Denmark-Norway.
 Oxenstierna helped negotiate the 1679 Saint-Germain-en-Laye, which restored most of these losses.

 When his chief minister Johan Göransson Gyllenstierna died in 1680, Charles appointed Oxenstierna President of the Court of Chancery, a position that traditionally controlled foreign policy.
 A contemporary observed that their personalities were very different, describing Oxenstierna as 'sluggish and formal' but that both shared a passion for horses.
 They also believed Sweden needed peace to restore its economy and society, a guiding principle followed for 17 years.

 Oxenstierna moved Sweden away from its traditional pro-French alliance, instead following a policy of friendship with England, the Dutch Republic and the Holy Roman Empire.
 This policy ensued in the 1681 Treaty of the Hague between Sweden, the Dutch Republic and Emperor Leopold, although he ensured Sweden remained neutral from 1688 to 1697 Nine Years War.

 As President of the Court of Chancery, he was also de facto Minister of Culture, approving all publications; author and military engineer Erik Dahlbergh (1625-1703) dedicated several books to him.

 When Charles XI died in 1697, Oxenstierna was one of the regents during the minority of his son Charles XII of Sweden, a talented soldier of great energy and ambition.
-Charles launched the Great Northern War in 1700, and Oxenstierna retired from office; he died in July 1702 and was buried in Uppsala Cathedral.
+Charles was drawn into the Great Northern War in 1700, and Oxenstierna retired from office; he died in July 1702 and was buried in Uppsala Cathedral.

 The 1911 Encyclopædia Britannica describes him as "a shrewd and subtle little man, of gentle disposition, but remarkable for his firmness and tenacity of character."